AlgoMystique/AlgoMystique/README.md

 💡 **What drives me:**

--**Always Day 1" Mindset:** I approach every complex algorithm and research challenge with humility, curiosity, and a relentless drive for results.
+-**"Always Day 1" Mindset:** I approach every complex algorithm and research challenge with humility, curiosity, and a relentless drive for results.

 -**Innovation through Research:** leverage my ICT research to architect smarter, more efficient systems that solve high-stakes problems.